 We mention a relation between the character variety $X(M)$ and the twisted homology group $H_1(M;\sllrho)$ for $\bm \lambda$-regular representation. \begin{remark} The twisted cohomology group $H^1(M;\sllrho)$ is the dual space of the twisted homology group $H_1(M;\sllrho)$ by the Universal Coefficient Theorem.
 Following~\cite{TN} and~\cite[Proposition 3.2.1]{CS:1983} together with $\chi(M)=0$, it is known that, near the discrete and faithful representation, the character variety $X(M)$ is a complex affine variety with dimension $b$ where $b$ is the number of torus boundary components.
-In affine varieties, the dimension of Zariski tangent space is greater than or equal to that of a variety.
-The Zariski tangent space of the character variety can be included into $H^1(M;\sllrho)$.
-We also have that the $\dim_{\CC} H^1(M;\sllrho) = b$ near the discrete and faithful representation, thus all of spaces $X(M)$, $T^{Zar}_{\chi_\rho}X(M)$ and $H^1(M;\sllrho)$ have the same dimension $b$.
-This means that the characters near the discrete and faithful representation are smooth points and $H^1(M;\sllrho)$ is identified with the tangent space $T_{\chi_\rho}X(M)$ (see also \cite[Chapter 3]{Porti:1997} for such identification). \end{remark}
+In affine varieties, the dimension of Zariski tangent space is not less that the one of of the variety.
+The Zariski tangent space of the character variety can be injectively mapped into $H^1(M;\sllrho)$.
+We also have $\dim_{\CC} H^1(M;\sllrho) = b$ near the discrete and faithful representation, thus the spaces $X(M)$, $T^{Zar}_{\chi_\rho}X(M)$ and $H^1(M;\sllrho)$ have the same dimension $b$.
+This means that characters near the discrete and faithful representation are smooth points and $H^1(M;\sllrho)$ is identified with the tangent space $T_{\chi_\rho}X(M)$ (see also \cite[Chapter 3]{Porti:1997} for such identifications). \end{remark}